roytam1/mozilla-cvs-history/mozilla/zap/zmk/readme.txt

 18) splitter
 ------------

-Duplicates one input to several outputs.
+Sends one input to several outputs.
+XXX The input frames are not cloned!
+Unexpected things might happen if a mutable stream (like e.g. rtp) is being split!

 Sinks: 1 (passive)
 Sources: n (active)